iotaledger/iota-poex-tool/README.md

 ## Command line tool

 All the functions are available via command line tool - very useful for quick testing and instant Tangle interaction.
+Please open a console terminal and navigate to the ```/src``` directory.
 Here a quick demo:

 Hashing the document is a necessary step but not necessarily done via this lib, however we highly recomend using it since it has been designed for easy usage/intergation with other functions: